 Telefon: +49 221 888825-132C.V.

 Philipp Jacobs is SMC's editor for medicine and life sciences.
 Born in Mönchengladbach, he moved to Cologne after graduating from high school.
 There he studied media communication and journalism.
 Before, after and admittedly also during his lectures, he wrote for the "Kölner Stadt-Anzeiger", a pharmacy newspaper and for the "Rheinische Post", where he also worked as a trainee.
 Most recently, he was deputy desk manager there.
 Before that, he was editor in the politics department for five years.
 His main topics were health policy and the Netherlands.
-As a scholarship holder of the International Journalism Programmes (IJP), he worked for the Dutch daily newspaper "NRC Handelsblad" in Amsterdam for two months.
-He also completed the German-Turkish Tandem Journalist Scholarship.
-He is currently a scholarship holder of the Digital Journalism Fellowship at the Hamburg Media School.
+As a fellow of the International Journalism Programmes (IJP), he worked for the Dutch daily newspaper "NRC Handelsblad" in Amsterdam and completed the German-Turkish Tandem Journalism Fellowship.
+He also completed the Digital Journalism Fellowship at the Hamburg Media School.

 Telefon: +49 221 8888 25-135C.V.

 Cheyenne Peters ist Volontärin im Ressort für Medizin und Lebenswissenschaften beim SMC.
 Während ihres Studiums des Wissenschaftsjournalismus an der Technischen Universität Dortmund absolvierte sie unter anderem Praktika bei Lokalmedien in Düsseldorf und Rumänien.
 Neben dem Studium war sie als studentische Hilfskraft im Team für Presse- und Öffentlichkeitsarbeit des Leibniz-Instituts für Analytische Wissenschaften tätig.